semiprofessionaldevelopment/python-light-scripts/README.md

 # python-light-scripts

-This repository is a collection of python scripts written for LED and light projects.
+This repository is a collection of python scripts written for LED light projects.
 The purpose of this repo is to learn about python, repos and git, and github in general.
 A Raspberry Pi (4, 3A+, B+ or Zero W) is recommended but not requred.
 Scripts here are listed with their component and general purpose (such as `unicornhathd-desklight.py`).
 Please feel free to contribute scripts to this repository for a component or use.

 All scripts are single file that runs in the terminal and takes a user interface loop that allows for changes or turns off on exit.